codiume/orbit/packages/astro-purgecss/README.md

 To learn more about the available options, please refer to [PurgeCSS][purgecss-options] official docs.

+We have also setup an example repository available here: [example-purgecss](../../apps/example-purgecss)

 ### Caveats

 - Certain options (ex: `css`, `content`), are not allowed to be passed in your `astro.config.mjs` config file, to not interfere with the internals of this integration.